-Of lesser cultural heritage value, two undesignated cultural heritage assets (UCHAs) lie within 300 m of the scheme.
-One of these is depicted as being within the motorway boundary scheme extents but pertains to an archaeological sterile site investigated prior to a road improvement scheme.
-There is no connectivity between the scheme and the remaining UCHAs e.g., the nearest lies outwith the motorway boundary approx. 30 m south of the scheme.
+Six undesignated cultural heritage assets (UCHAs) also lie within 300 m of the scheme.
+There is no connectivity between the scheme and the UCHAs e.g., the nearest lies outwith the motorway boundary approx. 100 m south of the scheme.